ONSdigital/software-engineer-community/standards/github.md

 ### Operational Responsibility

-- Day-to-day responsibility for managing the use of GitHub and defining and governing its use lies with the **Technical Lead**s.
+- Day-to-day responsibility for managing the use of GitHub and defining and governing its use lies with the **Technical Lead or nominated Sr. team member**s.

-- The **Technical Lead** _Community of practice_ will nominate one of its members to represent them but decisions will be made via community consensus.
+- The **Technical Lead** _Community of practice_ will nominate atleast one of its members to represent them but any decisions to update this document will be made via community consensus (through Technical Advisory Group)

-- If the community cannot agree then the Head of Software Engineering Practice has the casting vote on any decision.

 - The **Security Division** will nominate one of its members to risk assess the use of GitHub at ONS and approve this guidance/standards.

-- The **Information Assurance** _Community of practice_ will nominate one of its members to risk assess the use of GitHub at ONS and approve this policy?

 ### Named Representatives

-- **TBD** - Technical Lead on DST
+- **TBD** - Technical Advisory Group
 ---

 ## Policies